mataluni-bravetto/abe-core-body-template/DEPENDENCIES.md

-# 📦 AiGuardians Chrome Extension - Dependencies Documentation
+# 📦 AiGuardian Chrome Extension - Dependencies Documentation

 ## 🎯 Overview

-This document maps all dependencies (internal and external) used by the AiGuardians Chrome extension.
+This document maps all dependencies (internal and external) used by the AiGuardian Chrome extension.

 ---